Is it Safe to Brew Coffee in Aluminum?

 This can occur if you use Aluminum Moka pots that haven’t been properly cared for.

 Being exposed to aluminum long-term may also cause shortness of breath.
 This is a sign that your body is having issues with aluminum, and it’s important to address this symptom if you notice it.

 Anemia is a condition that occurs when your body doesn’t have enough red blood cells.
 This can happen if you’re exposed to high levels of aluminum for a period of time.

 Generally speaking, the less aluminum you consume, the better.
 It’s recommended to eat around 7-9 mg of aluminum per day, with no more than 15 mg/day except for people who are on drug administration.
 The aluminum used in kitchenware is generally safe unless the pots are worn out or damaged.

-Sometimes, your coffee can taste bitter.
+Sometimes, your Moka pot coffee can taste sour or bitter.
 This is because the oils that are naturally occurring in the ground coffee beans escape too quickly when the pot is heated.

 The bitterness probably results from a number of different factors, but it’s most likely caused by a too-high temperature setting or too much water for the amount of coffee (over-extraction).